goodwin616/ITDD-Report/README.md

 --------------

-Explanation for how default.ITDD.txt works
+Explanation for how default.ITDD.txt works\n

 *--     	Indicates the beginning and ending of "tabs" in the application Systems 	Indicates the name of the "tab" in the application